World's wildest places disappearing fast

 - 'We have a duty to act for our children' says one of the report's authors

-(CNN)A tenth of global wilderness has disappeared in a little over 20 years and if we don't act soon the rest will go too, scientists are warning.
+(CNN)A tenth of global wilderness has disappeared in a little over 20 years and if we don't act soon the rest will go, too, scientists are warning.

 Researchers say a vast area -- some 3.3 million square kilometers (1.27 million square miles) -- has been lost since the early 1990s.